Skip to main content

 About

-Sword of the Sea is a single player action game.
+Sword of the Sea is a single player action adventure game with a fantasy theme.
 It was developed by Giant Squid and was released on August 19, 2025.
 It received positive reviews from both critics and players.

 Skip User Reviews